 Katie is a member of the Family Law and Solo & Small Firm sections of the Bar Association of San Francisco (“BASF”), San Francisco Lawyers Network, Attorney Action Club, Joy in the Law, San Francisco's Contemplative Law Group, ProVisors San Francisco IX, the ProVisors Women's Affinity Group, and CouncilONE San Francisco I.

 Katie regularly contributes attorney and judicial profiles for San Francisco Attorney, BASF's quarterly magazine.
 She has reported on family law cases for the Daily Journal, The BASF Bulletin, Legal by the Bay, and Trial Insider.
-Katie writes Noe Kids, a monthly column for The Noe Valley Voice, in which she features Noe Valley children.
+Katie wrote Noe Kids, a monthly column for The Noe Valley Voice, in which she featured Noe Valley children from April 2019 through February 2021.
 Urban Playground, her book of interviews with San Francisco children, released in April 2020.

 From 2017 to 2019, Katie co-founded and volunteered with Youth Rising, an organization that encourages high school students to lead their peers in local political engagement, preparing them as they become eligible to vote.
 From 2015 to 2017, she traveled semi-annually to New Orleans to volunteer with Louisiana Civil Justice Center, assisting self-represented parties to family law cases with their court filings.

 From 2019 to March 2020, Katie facilitated journalism workshops at San Quentin State Prison, and she continues to facilitate publication of the San Quentin News and San Quentin's magazine, Wall City.